hyprwm/hyprland-wiki/content/configuring/extra/xwayland.md

 ---
 weight: 50
-title: XWayland
+title: Xwayland
 ---

-XWayland is the bridging mechanism between legacy Xorg programs and Wayland compositors.
+Xwayland is the bridging mechanism between legacy Xorg programs and Wayland compositors.

-## HiDPI XWayland
+## HiDPI Xwayland

-XWayland currently looks pixelated on HiDPI screens, due to Xorg's inability to scale.
+Xwayland currently looks pixelated on HiDPI screens, due to Xorg's inability to scale.

-This problem is mitigated by the [force_zero_scaling](../../core/config-options#xwayland) option set to true, which forces XWayland windows not to be scaled.
+This problem is mitigated by the [force_zero_scaling](../../core/config-options#xwayland) option set to true, which forces Xwayland windows not to be scaled.

 This will get rid of the pixelated look, but will not scale applications properly.
 To do this, each toolkit has its own mechanism.